Showing all 5 results

 What Types of LED Fixtures Can You Use an Emergency Driver With?

-Most LED fixtures with 0-10V or 1-10V dimmable drivers are compatible with emergency backup systems.
+Most LED fixtures with 0-10V or 1-10V dimmable drivers are compatible with emergency backup systems, depending on model and application.
 The key requirement is adequate space for installation, either within the fixture housing or nearby for external mounting.
 Compatibility depends on the fixture's driver type and available mounting space.
-We always verify compatibility before recommending specific emergency driver models for your project.
+We always verify compatibility before recommending specific emergency driver models for your project - confirm compatibility on spec sheet.

 Can I Add Emergency Drivers to Only a Portion of the Units?

 Absolutely.
-Strategic placement of emergency drivers on select fixtures often provides adequate safety lighting while reducing costs.
+Strategic placement of emergency drivers on select fixtures often provides adequate safety lighting while reducing costs when properly designed.
 Our lighting plans typically show both full illumination and emergency backup scenarios, demonstrating how partial emergency coverage meets safety requirements.
-This approach allows you to maintain essential lighting levels without equipping every fixture with backup power.
+This approach allows you to maintain essential lighting levels without equipping every fixture with backup power - confirm coverage requirements with the local government authority.

-How Long Will an Emergency Battery Backup LED Driver Last For?
+How Long Will an Emergency Battery Backup LED Driver Last?

 Emergency drivers are rated for approximately 250 charge-discharge cycles, which translates to many years of reliable service under typical conditions.
 Since most power outages are infrequent and brief, these units often exceed their rated cycle life in real-world applications.